vanceeasleaf/board/README.md

 # Printer Board
-A cross terminal APP to print your hand writing direct from your phone, support for iOS and android platform.
+A cross terminal APP to print your hand writing directly from your phone, support for iOS and android platform.

 > @ Authour Yang Zhou